xtermjs/xtermjs.org/_docs/guides/encoding.md

 __3. Execution__

   During execution, `printf` simply grabs the memory location of the bytes and puts everything up to the null termination into `STDOUT`. `wprintf` additionally changes `STDOUT` into wide mode and then operates the same as `printf` but with different type widths (2 byte in UTF-16, 4 in UTF-32). `setlocale` is needed to initialize the C runtime with the expected output encoding offered by the system, which turns the internal byte representation into a byte stream in the system encoding (UTF-8 on most systems).
 Note that other programming languages provide similar interfaces to locale settings (like `java.util.Locale` in Java).
-Further note that some languages hide this step from the developers and try to detect the correct output encoding on their own (e.g. Python, nodejs).
+Further note that some languages hide this step from the developers and try to detect the correct output encoding on their own (e.g. Python, Node.js).

   *Summary*: A step, that transcodes from the process in-memory encoding to the appropriate **output encoding**.
   *Note*: The locale subsystem deals with many more localization related aspects beside text encodings ([Wikipedia](https://en.wikipedia.org/wiki/Locale_(computer_software))).